lognitilab/lognitilab.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

+**Moto**

 A logistics policy (LogNiti) <a href="/assets/audio/ləɡniːˈtɪ.wav" target="_blank" rel="noopener noreferrer">[ləɡniːˈtɪ]</a> lab for sustainable and resilience logistics.

+**Vision**
+Empowering a sustainable logistics industry with economically viable, environment efficient, and socially equitable freight transportation capable of handling high-probability low-severity disruptions, as well as a resilient logistics industry that is robust, redundant, resourceful, and rapid against low-probability high-severity disruptions.